ESGF/esgf-prepare/docs/drs.rst

 List Unix command to apply
 **************************

-The ``todo`` action can be seen as a dry-run to check which unix commands should be apply to build the excpeted DRS tree.
+The ``todo`` action can be seen as a dry-run to check which unix commands should be apply to build the expected DRS tree.
 At this step, no file are moved or copy to the final DRS.

 .. code-block:: bash